comp426-2022-spring/a99-nashira/docs/planning.md

 ## Meeting 1
 March 28, 2022

 Decided what we would do for our webpage: a mental health page that is specific to classes.
-This would be a page that would allow students to track how they are feeling in each class.
-Ideally in the future the prfessors would be able to make an account and track how their students are doing.
+This would be a page that would allow students to track how they are feeling.
+Ideally in the future the professors would be able to make an account and track how their students are doing.

 Decided we would work on the project together as a group.